Ratatouille Remote Control Remy

 NJ

-`CRUEL INTENTIONS' MEETS `GOODFELLAS' & The Author's Message5
+`CRUEL INTENTIONS' MEETS `GOODFELLAS' & The Author's Message

 The following Press Release by Renee Kenner of TCI Smith Publicity (NJ/NYC):